jgrivera67/HiRTOS/README.md

 HiRTOS is formally specified using the Z notation.
 The HiRTOS Z specification can be found [here](doc/HiRTOS.pdf).

+## HiRTOS TLA+ Specification

+HiRTOS is also formally modeled in TLA+/Pluscal and verified using the TLC model checker.
+The HiRTOS TLA+/Pluscal specification can be found [here](doc/tla_model/HiRTOS.pdf).

 ## Building and Running the HiRTOS Multi-core Sample Applications for ARMv8-R

 ### Prerequisites